e-briones-escalera/AI-Reactive-System-Stealth-Game/Dev-Diary.md

 ## Personal Takeaways
 This project taught me that shipping something,even if it's not perfect **yet**, is more valuable than waiting until everything feels "ready".
 I pushed myself out of my comfort zone technically and creatively, especially with things I used to avoid.

-I also learned to work with limitations—both technical (like performance drops) and personal (time pressure or lack of experience in some systems).
+I also learned to work with limitations, both technical (like performance drops) and personal (time pressure or lack of experience in some systems).
 What surprised me the most was how much I actually enjoyed the problem-solving side of things.
 I realized that game development isn't about avoiding problems, it’s about being curious and persistent enough to solve them.

 ## Resources
 Top 3 resources that helped me to figure this out and be able to create this project.
 I hope you find them useful!
 Please feel free to reach out if you have any question or just want to talk more about it.